What are my options?

 One of the main attractions that income drawdown may have is the superior death benefits.

 Pension drawdown therefore gives you and your dependants far more flexibility in making use of the pension funds.
-However, this is given at a price and the price is that you lose the guarantee that is provided by a conventional annuity.
+However, this comes at a price and the price is that you lose the guarantee that is provided by a conventional annuity.

-If you choose this option, I would recommend that in the event of your death your fund should be nominated to financial dependants.
-This nomination can be updated if needed in the future.
+If you chose the income drawdown option, we would recommend that in the event of your death your fund should be nominated to financial dependants.
+This nomination can be updated, if needed, in the future.

 Inheritance Tax